xfong/rocFFT/README.md

 ## Building from source

 rocFFT is compiled with hipcc and uses cmake.
-A number of options can be provided to cmake, but to the library may be compiled with the following commands:
+There are a number of options that can be provided to cmake to customize the build, but the following commands will build a shared library for supported AMD GPUs:

 ```
 mkdir build && cd build